Genez-io/genezio-examples/dart/getting-started/README.md

 1. Run `dart pub get` in the `server/` folder to install the dependencies.
 2. Run `flutter pub get` in the `client/` folder to install the dependencies.
-3. Create a `.env` file in the `server/` folder and add MongoDB URI and the database table name
+3. Create a `.env` file in the `server/` folder and add MongoDB URI and the database table name.

 ## Run the example locally